ssvassiliev/Summer_School_OpenMP/_episodes/04-calculating-areas.md

 If you have done benchmarking you would see that this control mechanism degraded performance.
 Parallel version was actually running slower than serial.

 ### Another way to avoid race conditions
-The *omp atomic* directive allows access to a specific variable avoiding race condition by controlling concurrent threads that might access the specific memory location directly.
+The `omp atomic` directive allows access to a specific variable avoiding race condition by controlling concurrent threads that might access the specific memory location directly.
 This allows to write more efficient code with less locks.

 ~~~
 #pragma omp atomic
 x[i] += y
 ~~~
+{:.language-c}

 Atomic clauses: update (default), write, read, capture

-Computing a sum is a very common operation and OpenMP provides a specific thread-safe mechanism to compute a sum: *Reduction clause*.
+Computing a sum is a very common operation and OpenMP provides a specific thread-safe mechanism to compute a sum: `reduction` clause.
-The OpenMP reduction clause lets you specify thread-private variables that are subject to a reduction operation at the end of the parallel region.
+The OpenMP `reduction` clause lets you specify thread-private variables that are subject to a reduction operation at the end of the parallel region.

 > ## Reduction Clause
 > - Delele the `critical` directive and add reduction clause to the parallel `for` loop.
 Recompile the code and execute.
 Try different number of threads.
 Did you get the corect result now?